stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 selection matches let .range(a, b) // produces an (a: Int, b: Int)?
 ```

-These grammars add weight to the language and lead to more unanswered questions.
-When bindings are used, as in the second example, to express values rather than bind variables, are those variables made available anywhere in scope?
-How do these solutions work with pattern matching as a whole?
+Here, bindings are used to express values rather than bind variables.
+Are these bindings made available as variables anywhere in scope?

-These solutions also fail to provide key path support to enums.
+In general, these suggestions add syntactic weight to the language and lead to more unanswered questions.
+They also fail to provide key path support to enums.